Asphaltt/vista/README.md

       --kprobe-backend string          Tracing backend('kprobe', 'kprobe-multi').
 Will auto-detect if not specified.
       --output-file string             write traces to file
       --output-iptables                print iptables
-      --output-limit-lines uint        exit the program after the number of events has been received/printed --output-meta                    print skb metadata
+      --output-limit-lines int         exit the program after the number of events has been received/printed --output-meta                    print skb metadata
       --output-sk                      print sock
       --output-skb                     print skb
       --output-stack                   print stack
       --output-tcp                     print TCP
       --output-tuple                   print L4 tuple
+      --pcap-file string               write packets to pcap file, only work with --filter-trace-xdp/--filter-trace-tc --pcap-mode strings              pcap mode, can be 'entry' and/or 'exit', only work with --pcap-file.
+Default is 'entry' and 'exit'. 'entry' is to capture packet before BPF prog, 'exit' is to capture packet after BPF prog.
-      --timestamp string               print timestamp per event ("relative", "absolute", "none") (default "none") --version                        show vista version and exit
+      --pcap-snaplen uint16            snapture length of packet for pcap (default 256) --timestamp string               print timestamp per event ("relative", "absolute", "none") (default "none") --version                        show vista version and exit
 ```